 The European Court of Holy Rights

 Last week, Ireland exorcised a reference to blasphemy out of its constitution.
 A huge cause for celebration and further proof that the country is shifting from it’s Catholic roots and into a more secular future.
-That is all well and good, but unfortunately an incident in a fellow EU state suggests that we might have to pause for thought and assess whether or not anything at all happened that day.
+That is all well and good, but unfortunately an incident in a fellow EU state suggests that we might have to pause for thought and assess whether or not anything of importance happened that whatsoever.

 Never mind the irony in the term religious peace.
 It turns out that religious rights trump human rights in the eyes of the ECHR.
-To the surprise of no-one, the ruling was met with a resounding “Jumpin’ Jehoshaphat!” from both supporters of free speech and muslims alike.
-Celebrated physician Qanta A. Ahmed asked “how can the views of another individual possibly affect my faith or beliefs?
+To the surprise of no-one, the ruling was met with a resounding “Jumpin’ Jehoshaphat!” from both supporters of free speech and Muslims alike.
+Celebrated physician Qanta A. Ahmed asked, “How can the views of another individual possibly affect my faith or beliefs?
 Her ignorance – or anyone else’s for that matter – does not equate to my persecution.”
-Founding chairman of the counter-extremism think tank Quilliam Maajid Nawaz wrote ruled the ruling as “disgusting” stating that it was “allowed due to a bigotry of low expectations toward Muslims.”
+Founding chairman of the counter-extremism think tank Quilliam, Maajid Nawaz, wrote that the ruling was “disgusting” stating that it was “allowed due to a bigotry of low expectations toward Muslims.”

 The Case of İ.A. vs. Turkey (2005)

 İ.A. is the moniker for the proprietor and managing director of the French publishing house Berfin, which published Abdullah Rıza Ergüven’s novel, “Yasak Tümceler” (“The Forbidden Phrases”).